When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Classic Sibling Rivalry

-What will happen when two siblings — with different strengths — come together to have a lemonade stand battle?
-Evan is good at talking to people and charming grownups, whereas his little sister, Jessie, is good with numbers.
+What happens when two siblings with different strengths have a lemonade stand battle?
+Evan is good at charming people, while his little sister, Jessie, is a math whiz.

-Things get tense as they both try to sell the most lemonade within five days.
-Readers will be rooting for them both, especially as they try to end an ongoing fight.
-If your little one likes this book, there are more in the series to enjoy!
+Things get tense as they both try to sell the most lemonade in five days.
+Readers will root for them both, especially as they try to end the fight.
+It teaches business basics (math and marketing) wrapped inside a relatable sibling drama.

 Product Specs